crankingai/azureaitraining/ai-language-evaluation-metrics.md

 - FN = False Negatives (positive cases incorrectly predicted as negative)
 - FP = False Positives (negative cases incorrectly predicted as positive)

+Intuition:

+* A Recall score of 100% means: we didn't miss any positives = no True Positives were _missed_ = no False Negatives.
+* A Precision score of 100% means there were no False Positives.

 ## Example - Email Spam Prediction

 Imagine we're building a model to detect spam emails.
 We have a test set of 100 emails, and our model makes the following predictions: